python-wizard-old/sql_social_network_lotr/README.md

 It stores information about users, their posts, comments, who is following whom information and logs.

-Additionally, I made a few procedures that dispay posts of others that the user is following, display posts of a given user (wall) etc.
+Additionally, I made a few procedures that dispay posts of others that the user is following(stream), display posts of a given user (wall) etc.

 I also implemented: indexes (indexi), triggers (validations and logs) and some interesing queries - including joins.